The most common ways to make a gift to Mount Holyoke College are to write a check, give a credit card number, or donate online.

 This is the simplest way to make an outright gift.
 Just write a check payable to Mount Holyoke College.
 You may deduct the full amount of your donation up to 60% of your adjusted gross income, providing tax savings if you itemize.
 You may carry forward all of your unused deduction for up to five additional years.
 Most people when asked for a gift think of the amount available to them in their checking or savings accounts.
 You may also make a cash gift using your credit cards, or make a gift online.

 Gift provides immediate support

 Unlike some other gift arrangements, your outright gift will provide resources that Mount Holyoke can put to immediate use.
 If you prefer to restrict our use of your gift in any way, please contact us so that we can be sure that we carry out your wishes.

-Susan '84 would like to make an immediate $15,000 gift to the Mount Holyoke Fund.
-Susan could write a check for this amount and earn a charitable deduction equal to $15,000.
-Alternatively, Susan could make a gift using her credit card by calling us on the phone, responding to a mailing, or by donating online through our website.
+Joan '84 would like to make an immediate $15,000 gift to the Mount Holyoke Fund.
+Joan could write a check for this amount and earn a charitable deduction equal to $15,000.
+Alternatively, Joan could make a gift using her credit card by calling us on the phone, responding to a mailing, or by donating online through our website.
 Gifts of checks and made via credit cards are considered cash gifts.

-- Susan will gain the satisfaction of making a $15,000 gift to Mount Holyoke.
+- Joan will gain the satisfaction of making a $15,000 gift to Mount Holyoke.